Display and Extract Text from PDFs in React.js Using `react-pdf`

 Use the

-component in your application.// src/App.js import React from 'react'; import PdfReader from './components/PdfReader'; function App() { return ( <div className="App"> <h1>PDF Reader</h1> <PdfReader /> </div> ); } export default App;
+PdfReadercomponent in your application.// src/App.js import React from 'react'; import PdfReader from './components/PdfReader'; function App() { return ( <div className="App"> <h1>PDF Reader</h1> <PdfReader /> </div> ); } export default App;

 Extracting Text from PDF

-If you specifically need to extract text content from PDF, you might work directly with pdfjs-dist
+If you specifically need to extract text content from PDF, you might work directly with pdfjs-dist as react-pdf is more tailored to viewing.

 -